arlac77/repository-provider/README.md

 ## priority

-In case there are several provider able to support a given source which one sould be used ? this defines the order
+In case there are several providers able to support a given source which one sould be used ? this defines the order

 ## name

-Name of the provider
+Name of the provider.

 ## messageDestination

-to forward info/warn and error messages to
+To forward info/warn and error messages to

 ## Branch